 Let me introduce you to Dennis Skley, a photographer based in Berlin, Germany.

-Besides taking beautiful black and white photographs, Dennis also enjoy taking still-life photographs in color.
+Besides taking beautiful black and white photographs, Dennis also enjoys taking still-life photographs in color.

-He also like to experiment with different film development techniques and self-portraits.
+He also likes to experiment with different film development techniques and taking self-portraits.

 I have always been intrigued by gadget and “technical toys”.
-Camera was one of them.
+The camera was one of them.

-My first photographic obsession got started with Minolta 5000 AF camera, an emulsion film SLR camera, released in 1986.
-This obsession continues until today.
+My first photographic obsession got started with a Minolta 5000 AF camera, an emulsion film SLR camera, released in 1986.
+This obsession continues today.

 I use Canon EOS 600D for all of my digital photography.
 For analog, I use both Canon EOS 500N and Ricoh XR 20SP.

-Most of them are "one shot" but for tabletop or still life pictures, I might need three to five takes.
-Most of my editing works are with Lightroom instead of Photoshop.
-However, I use Photoshop Elements when I want to create a montage, to get an effect, or do some other processing.
+Most of them are "one-shot" but for tabletop or still life pictures, I might need three to five takes.
+Most of my editing works are with Lightroom.
+I use Photoshop Elements when I want to create a montage, to get an effect, or do some other processing.

 Generally, I use these software to edit all of my digital photos; yes, 100% of them!